Vietnam jails its ‘most famous activist’ for nine years

 “By jailing her, they are removing a focal point for dissidents in order to silence others,” Nguyen said.
 “The message is that the police can arrest anyone, so be obedient.”

-Part of the indictment focused on a report Trang released with environmental group Green Trees about the mass deaths of marine life in Vietnam 2016, and a report the following year on religious freedom.
+Part of the indictment focused on a report Trang released with Green Trees about the mass deaths of marine life in Vietnam 2016, as well as a report the following year on religious freedom.
 The authorities also accused her of speaking with foreign media organizations, including the British Broadcasting Corp., to defame the Vietnamese government.

-In January 2020, Trang spoke out about a clash over land rights in Dong Tam Village — related to the construction of a military airport on farmland claimed by villagers on the outskirts of Hanoi.
+In January 2020, Trang spoke out about a clash over land rights in Dong Tam village — related to the construction of a military airport on farmland claimed by villagers on the outskirts of Hanoi.

 Trang was initially detained in Ho Chi Minh City on Oct.
-6 last year, the same day that officials from the United States and Vietnam held discussions on human rights and freedom of expression.
+6 last year, the same day officials from the United States and Vietnam held discussions on human rights and freedom of expression.
 Following her arrest, Trang was held incommunicado until Oct.
 19 this year, when she was allowed to meet with one of her lawyers.

 “It is clear that Pham Doan Trang is being persecuted for her long-standing work as an independent journalist, book publisher, and human rights defender,” the statement said.

 Vietnam’s state media has said Trang was radicalized by hostile reactionaries after traveling overseas.
-Voice of Vietnam, the national radio broadcaster, said her writing had seriously affected security and order while also angering the state and the Vietnamese people.
+Voice of Vietnam, the national radio broadcaster, said her writing had seriously harmed security and order while also angering the state and the Vietnamese people.

 Zachary Abuza, professor of Southeast Asia studies at the National War College in Washington, said Trang had become a headache for Vietnam’s rulers because she exposed how the government violated its own laws.

-“They spent years harassing, intimidating, and threatening her.
+“They spent years harassing, intimidating and threatening her.
 She never backed down, ever, even when she knew they were coming for her.
 This is a woman of inordinate courage.”

-In a letter entitled “Just in case I am imprisoned,” released shortly after her arrest in October 2020, Trang called for electoral reforms, before adding “please take care of my mother.”
+In a letter entitled “Just in case I am imprisoned,” released shortly after her arrest in October 2020, Trang called for electoral reforms, before adding, “please take care of my mother.”

 “I don’t want freedom for just myself; that’s too easy,” she wrote.
 “I want something greater: freedom for Vietnam.”